rreece/rreece.github.io/outline-of-philosophy/physics.md

     -   Einstein, A. (1905).
 On the electrodynamics of moving bodies. [^Einstein1905c]
     -   Einstein, A. (1905).
 Does the inertia of a body depend upon its energy content? [^Einstein1905d]

+Stein:

+>   And this is the crucial difference, as I see it, between Poincar&eacute;'s
+>   relation to the special theory of relativity and Einstein’s.
+Both of them
+>   discovered this theory---and did so independently.
+So far as its
+>   mathematical structure is concerned, Poincar&eacute;'s grasp of the theory
+>   was in some important respects superior to Einstein's.
+But Einstein "took
+>   the theory seriously" in the sense that he looked to it for NEW INFORMATION
+>   about the physical world---that is, in Poincar&eacute;'s language, he
+>   regarded it as "fertile": as a source of new "real generalizations"---of
+>   empirically testable consequences.
+And in doing so, Einstein attributed
+>   physical significance to the basic notions of the theory itself in a way
+>   that Poincar&eacute; did not. [^Stein2021p69]

 Pedagogy:

 -   Maudlin [^Maudlin2012pX]